Active Listening for Teens: The Ultimate Guide to Being a Better Listener

 It can be simple, like: “What happened next?” or “How did that make you feel?”

-Real Talk: Bad Listening vs Good Listening
+Bad Listening vs Good Listening: A Real-Life Example

 Let’s see it in action.